evmar/jjtut/jj.md

 ◆  zzzzzzzz root() 00000000
 </pre>

 The top commit is marked with an x, in red, and the `conflict` marker to indicate that this commit is now conflicting: we made a change to commit `q` that means that `p` may no longer make sense.

-Unlike Git (or any other VCS I've used!), in jj conflicts are just allowed to happen, without requiring any immediate action.
-You can go on working on other things and the conflict state is just stored in the repository.
+In jj conflicts are just allowed to happen, without requiring any immediate action.
+You can go on working on other things and the conflict state is stored in the repository.

 When it's time to fix the conflict, you edit that commit as you would any other, either with `jj edit` or `jj new`+`jj squash`. jj will warn you about the conflicting state:

 <pre>
 $ jj edit p